Orange broadband: a look back

-Orange line rental is mandatory - you can't get Orange broadband without it.
-It's cheaper than BT, if more pricey than many other providers (see our line rental guide for more information on that).
+Orange line rental was mandatory - you couldn't get Orange broadband without it.
+It was cheaper than BT, if more pricey than many other providers (see our line rental guide for more information on that).

-All customers get a free wireless router and, overall, Orange broadband deals are among the UK's cheapest.
+All customers got a free wireless router and, overall, Orange broadband deals were among the UK's cheapest.

-Note that the prices above include Orange's customer discount.
+Note that the prices above included Orange's customer discount.

 Got an Orange phone?

-New or existing Orange mobile customers get a £5 discount on their broadband.
+New or existing Orange mobile customers got a £5 discount on their broadband.

-The discount is available to pay monthly mobile customers and also to anyone with a PAYG Orange SIM who has at least £1 in their phone fund.
+The discount was available to pay monthly mobile customers and also to anyone with a PAYG Orange SIM who had at least £1 in their phone fund.

-10% of each top up goes into the phone fund so you should qualify as long as you've topped up by £10.
-You can check on the Orange site here.
+10% of each top up went into the phone fund so you should have qualified as long as you've topped up by £10.

-The discount is not available to Orange mobile broadband customers.
+The discount was not available to Orange mobile broadband customers.

-All in all, it's cheap: you can see why Orange are so popular among students.
+All in all, it was cheap: you can see why Orange were so popular among students.

 It's rare to find unlimited broadband so cheap and part of the reason (Orange's large heartedness apart, of course) used to be a certain looseness with the word 'unlimited'.

-Recently, though, Orange did a 180: now, they say, their broadband is completely unlimited, not a fair use policy in sight.
+In 2012, though, Orange did a 180: now, they said, their broadband was completely unlimited, not a fair use policy in sight.

-Note, however, that Orange do manage traffic on their network.
+Note, however, that Orange did manage traffic on their network.

-During peak times (6pm to 11:30pm on weekdays and 5pm to 11:30pm on weekends) newsgroups and P2P will be slowed while VoIP and gaming will be prioritised over other applications.
+During peak times (6pm to 11:30pm on weekdays and 5pm to 11:30pm on weekends) newsgroups and P2P would be slowed while VoIP and gaming would be prioritised over other applications.

-Like their download allowances, Orange broadband's customer service has been infamous down the years for never quite delivering on its promises.
+Like their download allowances, Orange broadband's customer service was infamous down the years for never quite delivering on its promises.

-But in the past few months that seems to have changed too.
-The last large scale YouGov survey placed Orange top for customer service and Ofcom's last big survey of broadband satisfaction gave them a good review too.
+In 2012, that seemed to have changed.
+The last large scale YouGov survey in 2012 placed Orange top for customer service and Ofcom's last big survey of broadband satisfaction gave them a good review too.